AFathi/ARVideoKit/README.md

 ## Publishing to the App Store
 Before publishing to the App Store make sure to add the [ARVideoKit License](#license) to your app licences list.

-Additionally, you MUST **strip out the simulator architectures** from the framework before pushing an application to the App Store.
+Additionally, if you are using the binary build from `Framework Build` or the latest release, you MUST **strip out the simulator architectures** from the framework before pushing an application to the App Store.

 To do so, follow those steps: